-The Philippines: Going good in turbulent times Asia Pacific Economic Outlook, Q4 2015
+The Philippines: Going good in turbulent times has been added to your bookmarks.

 Despite global economic uncertainty, the Philippines appears to be doing well, benefitting from strong domestic demand and a rise in public spending.
 With its fundamentals solid, the Philippines is likely to ride out this sluggish phase of the world economy.